-- (i) All existing screening shall be retained on site, and if replaced, shall be by screening of a similar height and scale. - (ii) A landscape strip shall be provided on all road frontages in accordance with 4C.5.3.1.(a).(ii) and 4C.5.3.1.(b). - (iii) Shelterbelt planting comprising tree species which will attain a minimum height of 10m at maturity shall be provided on the remaining boundaries.
+- (a) All existing screening shall be retained on site, and if replaced, shall be by screening of a similar height and scale. - (b) A landscape strip shall be provided on all road frontages in accordance with 4C.5.3.1(a)(ii) and 4C.5.3.1(b). - (c) Shelterbelt planting comprising tree species which will attain a minimum height of 10m at maturity shall be provided on the remaining boundaries.